 The SIPP only exists because of the investments made in 2012.
-In order for the SIPP to be closed and further SIPP fees to be prevented, any remaining Store First investments need to be removed from Mr S's SIPP.
-To do this, Options should calculate an amount it's willing to accept for Mr S's Store First investments and pay that sum into Mr S's SIPP and take ownership of the Store First investments.
+In order for the SIPP to be closed, any remaining Store First investments need to be removed from Mrs S's SIPP.
+To do this, Options should calculate an amount it's willing to accept for Mrs S's Store First investments and pay that sum into Mrs S's SIPP and take ownership of the Store First investments.
 Any sums paid into the SIPP to purchase the Store First investments will then make up part of the current actual value of the SIPP.